-UI Wellness and EAP are legally required to protect the privacy of your health information, and to provide you with this notice about our legal duties and privacy practices.
-UI Wellness and EAP are legally required to follow the privacy practices described in this notice.
+UI Wellness and UI EAP are legally required to protect the privacy of your health information, and to provide you with this notice about our legal duties and privacy practices.
+UI Wellness and UI EAP are legally required to follow the privacy practices described in this notice.
 If you have any questions or want more information about this notice, please contact our Privacy Officer at the contact information listed at the end of this notice.

 Your Protected Health Information (PHI)

 Throughout this notice we will refer to your protected health information as PHI.
-Your PHI includes data that identifies you and reports about the care and services you receive at UI Wellness and EAP.
+Your PHI includes data that identifies you and reports about the care and services you receive at UI Wellness and the UI EAP.

 This notice applies to all of the records, both electronic and paper, about your care.
-It includes all information created by UI Wellness and EAP staff.
+It includes all information created by UI Wellness and UI EAP staff.